MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Update (Sept 23, 2022)

-The lecture slides are uploaded in the folder "Lecture slides".
+The lecture slides have been uploaded in the folder "Lecture slides".

 The lecture videos (in Chinese) are online.
 Please check https://space.bilibili.com/2044042934